 Notify the manufacturer if you are no longer the owner or if the vehicle has been scrapped or stolen.

 - If you receive a recall letter or other communication from the manufacturer but you no longer own the vehicle it relates to, contact the vehicle manufacturer and advise them of this.

 - If you have the contact details of the new owner, you should supply them to the manufacturer.

 - If you are contacted by the manufacturer about a vehicle which has been scrapped or stolen, you should notify the manufacturer of this, along with relevant details.

 Don't ignore recall notices

 It is important not to disregard recall communications addressed to you, even if you have already had an affected airbag replaced (whether by the manufacturer following recall or following a deployment of the airbag in a collision).

-There may be a need for another replacement of an airbag.
-Some vehicles may have driver and passenger side airbags that need replacement and the manufacturer may replace these at different times.
-Some vehicles may also have received a 'like for like' replacement (replacement of an older affected airbag with a newer one that does not yet pose a safety risk), and that newer airbag will require replacement in the future to ensure long term safety.
+Some vehicles may have received a 'like for like' replacement (replacement of an older affected airbag with a newer one that does not yet pose a safety risk), and that newer airbag requires replacement to ensure long term safety.

 Contact your vehicle manufacturer if you are unsure about what to do next.